|Titanic Historian - Denise Vanaria is Mrs. Thomas Andrews|

 Each presentation is unique and the duration usually varies from 45-90 minutes.

 Ms. Vanariaís credits and appearances include, among many others, Robert Ballardís famous "Titanic Revealed;" the Broadway musical "Titanic," Voiceover artist for "Titanic, Pride of the White Star."
-Exhibitions of her meticulously restored Edwardian clothing have appeared around the world and she has for approximately ten years had numerous Titanic artifacts on display at "Titanic the Experience" in Orlando, Fla.
+Member of the Titanic Speakers Bureau.
+Exhibitions of her meticulously restored Edwardian clothing have appeared around the world and she has numerous Titanic artifacts on continuous display at "Titanic the Experience" in Orlando, Fla.
 She is a Titanic/Andrews historian as well as a consultant on Edwardian fashion and clothing to museums and entertainments.
-In the course of a lifelong passion for the restoration of Edwardian attire, she has accumulated one of the largest Edwardian clothing collections on the east coast.

-Denise is recognized by the National Association for Professional Women.
+Denise is recognised by the National Association for Professional Women.

 For Information & to book an engagement with Ms. Vanaria, please contact: MrsThosAndrews@aol.com